SfC Home > Physics > Gravity >

 Overview of the Force of Gravity

 Gravity is a force that attracts objects toward the Earth.
 It is an approximation of the gravitational force that attracts objects of mass toward each other at great distances.
-Gravity applies to objects on or near the surface of the Earth.

 The major feature of this force is that all objects fall at the same rate, regardless of their mass.
 Gravity on the Moon and on other planets have different values of the acceleration due to gravity.
 However, the effects of the force are similar.